HigherOrderCO/Kind/blog/3-getters-and-setters.md

-Getters and setters in Kind
+Getters and Setters in Kind
 ===========================

 One of the most annoying parts of pure functional programming is getting,